TheSuperHackers/GeneralsGamePatch/Patch104pZH/README.md

 Contains original and unedited game files from **Command and Conquer Generals Zero Hour 1.04**.
 Files are the basis of changes in **GameFilesEdited** and may or may not be used for generating game release files.
 Does act as reference.

-### 📁 ReleaseUnpacked
+### 📁 ReleaseFiles

-Contains files that are automatically packed in all Mod bundle packs on build.
+Contains files that are added to relevant bundle packs on build.

-### 📁 FileHashRegistry
+### 📁 Resources/FileHashRegistry

-File Hash Registries used by Mod Builder.
+File Hash Registrie(s) used by Mod Builder.

 ### 📁 Scripts